croquet/croquet/historic/sdk/README.md

 **The state of the model is guaranteed to always be identical across all clients.** However, the state of the view is not.
 Different users might be running on different hardware platforms, or might display different representations of the simulation.

-Internal communications between objects in the model and view are handled through **events**.
+Internal communications between the model and view are handled through **events**.
 Whenever an object publishes an event, all objects that have subscribed to that event will execute a handler function.

 When a _Croquet_ application starts up, it becomes part of a **session**.
-Other clients running the same application will also join the same session.
+Other clients running the same application with the same session ID will also join the same session.
 The state of the model in every client in the session will be identical.

 The routing of application events is handled by the **controller**.
 If the controller determines that an event is being sent from view to model, it isn't sent directly.
 Instead the controller bounces the event off a reflector.